TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Reliability of Base Model Cost

-To assess the robustness of \modelnamespace with respect to the choice of base language model, we conducted experiments substituting ChatGPT-4o with a smaller, less capable model, LLaMA 3.1 70B, across the same set of tasks (Table \ref{tab:performance_comparison}).
-Despite the reduced capacity of LLaMA 3.1 70B, \modelnamespace maintained comparable task success rates and inference quality across all evaluated settings.
-This consistency demonstrates that \modelname’s performance is not solely reliant on the raw reasoning capacity of the underlying language model; instead, its structured execution pipeline and modular operator design enable it to generalize effectively even when the base decomposer model is weaker.
-The results highlight the reliability and adaptability of \modelnamespace to different backbone models, ensuring robustness across deployments with varying LLM resources.
+\paragraph{Base Model Reliability} To assess the robustness of \modelnamespace with respect to the choice of base language model, we substitute ChatGPT-4o~\citep{hurst2024gpt} with a smaller open-source backbone, LLaMA~3.1~70B~\citep{dubey2024llama}, and evaluate performance across the same set of tasks (Table~2).
+Despite the reduced model capacity, \modelnamespace maintains comparable task success rates and inference quality across all evaluated settings.
+This result indicates that \modelname’s effectiveness does not rely solely on the raw reasoning capacity of the underlying language model; instead, its structured execution pipeline and modular operator design enable robust performance even with weaker decomposer models.
+These findings suggest that \modelnamespace can be deployed reliably across environments with varying LLM resources.